CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 To ensure safe operation, a suitable infrastructure for operational monitoring of system operation should be designed, implemented and operated.
 The monitoring should include not only the operational availability and utilization monitoring of services, systems and networks but also the evaluation of security-relevant events.

 This will usually not happen if the logs are spread across a variety of systems.
 Therefore, a central log server should be set up.
 This must be suitably embedded in the zone concept (see IND.1.M5 Development of a suitable zone concept).
 If necessary, multiple log servers are required to maintain the separation of the zones.
 The incoming logs must be systematically evaluated so that the appropriate response can be triggered if necessary.
-In the case of a manageable number of systems, this can be done on a random basis, with at least one (role) responsibility and one frequency (depending on the protection requirement, eg weekly) to be determined.
-With a larger OT infrastructure, only an at least partially automated evaluation will allow the detection of critical events.
+In the case of a manageable number of systems, this can be done on a random basis, for which at least one (role) responsibility and frequency (depending on the protection requirements, eg weekly) must be defined.
+With a larger OT infrastructure, only an at least semi-automated evaluation will allow to detect critical events.

 Based on events that occur and limits on monitored values, an alarm should be raised to inform the component's IT operations about the event.